 In the past I also used the video capabilities of a Alcatel Tribe, Nokia 3500 and a Blackberry Curve, which were great learning tools to experiment with mobile video.

-I sometimes upload videos directly from my Android phone to Youtube using the latest version of the Youtube app from Google (which now allows uploading large video files even using the 3G network connection).
-On Android I also sometimes use the free Vidtrim app (available from Android Market) to trim the beginnings and endings of some of my videos.
-The new Ice Cream Sandwich (ICS) operating system on Android also comes with a fairly functional video editor right on the phone (it’s called “Movie Studio” and is provided by Google on the Google Nexus S phone).
+I sometimes upload videos directly from my Android phone to Youtube using the latest version of the Youtube app from Google (which now allows uploading large video files even using the 3G/4G network connection).
+On Android I also sometimes use the free Vidtrim app (available from Google Play Store) to trim the beginnings and endings of some of my videos.

-My current “serious” camera of choice is the Canon EOS T2i (around $600 to $1000, depending on what lenses you buy).
+When I was doing more still photography, I used the Canon EOS T2i (550D) Digital SLR camera.
 It has a semi-professional quality sensor that captures in 1080p (full HD), and is good for both video and still photography.
 Tests have shown that its video quality compares quite well alongside the more expensive Canon 60d and 7d.
 It is great for filmmakers on a budget because of its lower price compared to these higher end models.
-Another great camera to check out is the Panasonic Lumix GH2 (which I don’t have yet), which resolves more detail than the Canons (with the right lens and software settings).
+Other great cameras to check out are the Panasonic Lumix GH2/GH3/GH4, which resolve more detail than the Canons (with the right lens and software settings).

-However my next camera will probably be a 60d, because it offers a flip out screen, and a more sturdy body.
-I have also recently made an investment into buying some extra lenses for my T2i including a Canon 18-200mm “Super Zoom” (much cheaper if you buy through the US based site Amazon.com rather than Amazon.ca or a local Canadian retailer).
-This is a very versatile and popular lens that I find great for many situations.
+Another good camera is the Canon 60d, because it offers a flip out screen, and a more sturdy body.
+I made an investment into buying some extra lenses for my T2i including a Canon 18-200mm “Super Zoom” (much cheaper if you buy through the US based site Amazon.com rather than Amazon.ca or a local Canadian retailer).
+This is a very versatile and popular lens that I found great for many situations.

 What is Magic Lantern?